 - Discount services and retail.
 It's much easier—and cheaper—to sell to an existing customer than to find a new customer.
 With that in mind, encourage existing customers to come back with a 20% off coupon with an expiration of 2 weeks or by end of month.

 - Start a win-back campaign.
 Drop a short note—either via postal or email—to customers who booked a service once or twice but didn't return and let them know you miss their business.
 Offer a promotion for products or services, encourage them to bring a friend to receive a discount (new business!), or just highlight your new services or menu options that might interest them, based on their past service(s).

 Every spa is unique, so experiment with these ideas to find the ones that work best for you.
 Just remember: When marketing efforts are top-of-mind and consistent, the likelihood of creating new and loyal customers is much greater, and your efforts will pay off in the end!

-Universal Companies is proud to offer professional training at our Wellness & Beauty Learning Center.
-Our customers can also take a class, attend a webinar, or read our articles online, where they can also shop the broadest selection of spa products and supplies.
-Dedicated to the success of spa professionals everywhere, we're grateful to be recognized with the American Spa Magazine Professional's Choice Award, Favorite Distributor of the Year, for 12 consecutive years.
+Universal Companies is proud to offer professional training and advanced education at our Wellness & Beauty Learning Center.
+Our customers can also take a class or read our articles online, where they can also shop the broadest selection of spa products and supplies.
+Dedicated to the success of spa professionals everywhere, we’re grateful to be recognized with the American Spa Magazine Professional’s Choice Award, Favorite Distributor of the Year, for 12 consecutive years.
 (Thank you!)